reworkhow/JWAS.jl/docs/src/manual/workflow.md

 ## check results

-Posterior means of location parameters, most variance components, and marker effects are saved in `out`.
+Posterior means and standard deviations of location parameters, most variance components, and marker effects are saved as the variable `out` and in text files.
 They can be listed and obtained as
 ```julia
 keys(out)